ben-marlin/coinflip/src/main/java/edu/guilford/README.md

 If you test your program at this point, it will give you errors because we forgot to declare headIcon, tailIcon, and coinLabel!
 This was strategic, as we're pulling a trick.

-## Making resources global

-Just under the signature for the class - before the constructor - add the following.
+## Adding the JButton

+We're going to use a button to issue the command to flip the coin.
+To add a simple button, use the following code.
+Add it to the CoinFlip constructor before the code that creates the JPanel.
 ```
-private JLabel coinLabel;
-private ImageIcon headIcon;
-private ImageIcon tailIcon;
-private Random random;
+// Create button and add action listener
+flipButton = new JButton("Flip Coin");
 ```
-Remember from the dice & card classes that we had fields that were accessible to all the methods of the class.
-These operate like that.
+And now, on the line after the Layout was set, add a line that says `panel.add(flipButton, BorderLayout.SOUTH);`.
+Now, when you test the program, it should show a button at the bottom, and it will be the width of the window.

 With this addition, you should be able to test your code, and it should display the head of a coin.
 There's a button, but it doesn't do anything.
 Let's fix that.